shenzhen-nagoya/shenzhen-nagoya.github.io/2023/index.md

 KouShare/YouTube live streaming
 ----------------

-Talks will be streamed by KouShare and YouTube.
+Talks will be streamed on KouShare and YouTube.

 Program
 ----------------